Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

 \subsubsection{Inference: Correlation Analysis}

-We also use the RC model to study correlations between choice parameters.
+We also use the RC model to study correlations between the choice parameters.
 Such calculations are helpful for examining whether or not a strong affinity for one choice parameter implies a strong affinity for another choice parameter.
 For instance, do individuals who cite more-popular patents also tend to cite older patents?
 Under the assumptions of our framework, the answer to this question is `yes' if the correlation between $\beta_{1n}$ and $\beta_{3n}$ is negative, statistically significant, and has value that is practically significant.
 From Table \ref{tab:CiteResults-from-MX}, we see that the value is negative but is not statistically significant.
-Therefore, correlations between citations received and time difference does not differ significantly from $0$.
-To evaluate this hypothesis {in a more rigorous way,} we conduct a Wald test \cite{fahrmeir2013regression} and likelihood-ratio test to examine the presence of correlations between the choice parameters $\beta_{1n}$ and $\beta_{3n}$.
-Both tests imply that the correlation between the variables is statistically {significant; assuming that the correlation is $0$ results in worse fit to the data.} However, the correlation is small, as indicated by the likelihood-ratio test.
+Therefore, we conclude that the correlation between citations received and time difference does not differ significantly from $0$.
+To evaluate this hypothesis in a more rigorous way, we conduct a Wald test \cite{fahrmeir2013regression} and a likelihood-ratio test to examine whether or not there is a correlation Both tests imply that the correlation between the variables is statistically significant; assuming that the correlation is $0$ results in worse fit to the data.
+However, the correlation is small, as indicated by the likelihood-ratio test.
 Therefore, although we find a correlation between the choice parameters, it is not of practical significance.